mysqlplus/vue-element-frontend-backend/README.md

 Privilege management：

 	Back-end： Using RBAC mode，Using RBAC mode, Cooperating with Restful url + Method Operation to do back-end privilege authentication
 	Front-end： according to the url list returned by the backend userinfo url,matching menu for front-end menu display or not,whether there is deletion inside or not, and updating permissions is mainly based on the specific URL permissions of the back end.

-demo example：
+demo example(cmdb demo):

-	cmdb demo:

 		front-end：Using avue build front-end Table management
 		back-end：get_table_info api return avue arch, and  get list real datas